UCLALibrary/mirador-sync-windows/README.md

 ## Setup

+You can find production-ready build artifacts inside the 'dist/' folder.

-Clone this repository and do:
+Alternatively, clone this repository and do:

 ```bash
 npm install